 Increase Emotional Dialogue in the Home

-Build a Tool Box of Calm Down Skills
+Build a Toolbox of Calm-Down Skills

 Manage Your Own Emotions

 One of the best ways for kids to learn about emotion regulation is through observation.
-When as the parent you feel your emotions are starting to boil over it’s not only appropriate, but often helpful for all parties, for your child to see you working to calm yourself.
+When, as the parent, you feel your emotions are starting to boil over, it’s not only appropriate but often helpful for all parties for your child to see you working to calm yourself.
 You don’t have to lock the door or shut yourself away from view to work through your emotions.

 Remember to Review and Repair

 One of the last pieces to remember is that the best tool for improvement is practice.
-What may seem like failure along the way is really just a chance learn about what does and doesn’t work, for you and your child.
-Be patient with yourself, you are all moving in the right direction.
+What may seem like failure along the way is really just a chance learn about what does and doesn’t work for you and your child.
+Be patient with yourself; you are all moving in the right direction.